ScazLab/ScazLab.github.io/_posts/2017-09-19-Start-in-the-lab.md

  * Trim trailing white space on save → on Sublime text, you should add this in your preferences `"trim_trailing_white_space_on_save": true`
  * **DO NOT** create backup files (those that end with `~`)
  * Set up `4` spaces as tab width.
+ * Be considerate in using `git`. `git` is a great tool, but it needs to be used carefully in order to maximize its effectiveness.
+To this end, please:
+    * commit frequently, push frequently
+    * do not create huge commits with all the files you worked on during your day because it is harder for us to review them
+    * use branching and pull requests to implement features/bug fixes

 Please be aware that, although the suggestions above are only guidelines, they will be **STRICTLY ENFORCED** throughout our code, as they set the minimum bar to have fruitful and effective collaborations.